GASP: Gaussian Splatting for Physic-Based Simulations: pipeline Overview

-Here, we present a description of the \our{} model.
+Here, we present a description of the \our{} pipeline (see Fig.~\ref{fig:algorithm}).
 It begins with a general GS model, followed by an examination of the modifications made by GaMeS~\cite{waczynska2024games} to the original GS model, which facilitates straightforward adaptations.
 Subsequently, the classical MPM~\cite{hu2018moving} is outlined, and finally, our own approach combining both GS and MPM is detailed.
+In order to improve visual and time quality, we have also proposed two strategies.
+One is based on the control of the size of Gaussians, and the other is on making appropriate Core Gaussians to create hierarchies (see Fig. \ref{fig:hier}).